JulieAntezana/Tic-Tac-Toe/README.md

 I hope you enjoyed building the game."

-I started the project by adding a new git repository on github and creating a .gitignore file in order to establish the Initial Commit.
+I started the project by adding a new git repository on github and creating a .gitignore file in order to establish the main branch with an Initial Commit.
 Then I opened Python and began entering code as I followed along reading the tutorial.

 After I finished entering all of the code from the tutorial and git repo, I found that it would render the opening image and the game board, but did not respond to mouse clicks to